NREL/ATB-calc/README.md

-# ATB Electricity Data Processing Pipeline
+# Annual Technology Baseline Electricity Data Processing Pipeline

-Python files and Jupyter notebooks for processing ATB electricity data and determining LCOE and other metrics.
-There are several generations of files in this repo.
+Python files and Jupyter notebooks for processing the Annual Technology Baseline (ATB) electricity data and determining LCOE and other metrics.
+All documentation and data for the ATB is available at the [ATB website](https://atb.nrel.gov).

-## Notable Files and Directories
+## Installation and Requirements
-- `./lcoe_calculator` Extract technology metrics from the data master xlsx file and calculate LCOE using Python
+**TODO**

-- `./debt_fraction_calculator` Given data and assumptions in the data master xlsx file, calculate debt fractions using PySAM
+## Notable Directories
-- `./drop_down_scraping` Legacy scraper for 2022 data master.
-Has not been tested with 2023, but should work
+- `./lcoe_calculator` Extract technology metrics from the data master `xlsx` file and calculate LCOE using Python.
-- `./vba_scraping` Legacy scrapers for data masters from 2021 and earlier
+- `./debt_fraction_calculator` Given data and assumptions in the data master xlsx file, calculate debt fractions using PySAM.
-- **TODO**: Describe all the other files
+- `./tests` Tests for code in this repository.